ejhusom/FYS-STK4155-project-3/README.md

-# FYS-STK4155 - Project 3: Classifying human activity using trees and ensembles
+# FYS-STK4155 - Project 3: Classifying human activity using tree ensembles

 This project uses decision trees and ensemble methods to classify human activity based on accelerometer data.